-Every now and then I get a message from a worried reader or client, especially those with type 2 diabetes, asking me why they have a high fasting blood glucose despite having been on keto for a while.
+Every now and then I get a message from a worried reader or client, especially those with type 2 diabetes.
+The reason?
+They want to now why they have a high fasting blood glucose despite having been on keto for a while.
 After all, you are always told how the keto lifestyle is supposed to LOWER your blood sugar.
 It is understandable then that a higher number than what you like to see is rather puzzling.
 There is usually a good explanation though and it is good to learn which one applies to you.
 So…read on!

-People who are on a long-term ketogenic lifestyle often discover that their fasting blood glucose, early in the morning, is for some reason the highest of the day and then steadily declines throughout the day.
+People who are on a long-term ketogenic lifestyle often discover that their fasting blood glucose, early in the morning, is for some reason the highest of the day.
+They also notice it then steadily declines throughout the day.
 There are usually no significant spikes after eating either.
-This does not necessarily mean there is an actual issue with their blood sugar, they are doing really well on this lifestyle.
+This does not necessarily mean there is an actual issue with their blood sugar.
+They are in fact doing really well on this lifestyle.
 But there is a scientific name for this: physiologic insulin resistance and it’s a good thing, unlike pathologic insulin resistance.